Pimeine/GameOff2022/README.md

 To collaborators :

-► Do not delete the branch : Assets, Level 0, Level 1, Level 2, Level 3, Level 4 ; thanks.
+► Do not delete the branch : Level 0, Level 1, Level 2, Level 3, Level 4 ; thanks.

 ► You can create new branches to do test or separated modifications.